Jin-HoMLee/ai-wedding-planner/backend/README.md

 - The backend server runs on the port specified in your config (`config/default.json`).
 By default, this is now `http://localhost:5050` (development).
 If you want to use a different port, update the value in your config file.

 **Base URL (Production):**
-- In production, the server uses the port and host specified in your `config/production.json` (and your deployment environment).
+In production, the server uses the port and host specified in your `config/production.json` (and your deployment environment).
 For example, if you deploy to a cloud provider or a remote server, your base URL might be `https://your-domain.com` or `http://<production-ip>:<PORT>`, where `<PORT>` is set in `config/production.json`.

+**Note:** At the moment, our production setup only uses `http://localhost:80` (local machine).
+Update to your public domain or remote IP after deploying to a server.

-- Make sure your production config and deployment environment expose the correct port and domain.
+Make sure your production config and deployment environment expose the correct port and domain.
 You may need to update firewall rules or cloud provider settings to allow external access.

 **Examples:**